evanx/redex/README.md

 The name "Redix" can be interpreted as "Redis-based message eXchange."

-Redix is:
+Redix is a Node framework and tool for:
-- opensource Node software for reliable messaging through Redis
+- reliable messaging through Redis queues
-- orchestration tool for collaborating microservices
+- plumbing for collaborating microservices
-- generic framework for custom message processing
 - integration tool for building reactive systems
-- tool for building custom messaging middleware
+- framework for custom messaging middleware

 Goals:
 - distributable via replicas running against the same Redis server
 - scalable and reliable, especially when using Redis Cluster
 - commit to ES7 async functions i.e. await and try/catch
 - release version 1.0 in 2016 when ES7 is standardised

-Stretch goals:
-- a stream processing framework for streaming data

-Use-cases:
-- plumbing for collaborating microservices
-- legacy systems integration
-- glue for network services
-- managing Redis queues

 ### Road map